 Premium billing date - The earliest date upon which you will be billed for insurance coverage based on the information contained in your SCE.
-The premium billing date for each SCE is the earlier of the first day of the month following the last month of the insurance period in which you have target marketings on that SCE or the billing date published in the actuarial documents.
-For example, if the insurance period is April-February, and on March 16, 2023, you purchase two SCEs, one with target marketings for June and July 2023, and another SCE with target marketings for August and September 2023, then your premium billing date for the SCE covering August and September is October 1.
+The premium billing date for each SCE is the earlier of the 1st day of the 2nd month following the last month of the insurance period in which you have target marketings on that SCE or the billing date published in the actuarial documents.
+For example, if the insurance period is April-February, and on March 16, 2026, you purchase 2 SCEs, 1 with target marketings for June and July 2026, and another SCE with target marketings for August and September 2026, then your premium billing date for the SCE covering June and July 2026 is September 1, and your premium billing date for the SCE covering August and September is November 1